geofmureithi-zz/broker/README.md

 ### Purpose

-The purpose of this library is to be your full real-time backend server.
+The purpose of this library is to be your real-time backend server including database.

 Broker is born from the need that rather than building a complex REST API with web-sockets to provide reactive web forms there must be a simpler way.